LCyberspazio/noobinfo/README.md

 # noobinfo
 A GNU/Linux tool to generate a complete report of hardware specs, ready to share on a forum to help resolving hardware and software issues.

+It also automatically upload the report to the paste bin arin.ga

 # Developer
 Giovanni Santostefano @LCyberspazio